Tatamagouche: Notable people

 Ron Joyce, Canadian entrepreneur, billionaire and co-founder of Tim Hortons was born in 1930 in Tatamagouche, Nova Scotia.

 Events

 In September 2008, Paperny Films of Vancouver, British Columbia, Canada selected Tatamagouche as the venue for the second (and last) season of The Week the Women Went.
-The episodes aired on the Canadian Broadcasting Corporation (CBC).
-The first episode went to air on January 21, 2009.
+The episodes aired on the Canadian Broadcasting Corporation (CBC), starting on January 21, 2009.